Harnet69/WhatIsTheDistance/README.md

  - Retrofit as a manager of interactions with APIs
  - SQLite database as local storage
  - Room as a mapper of applications classes to a local database
- - Dagger2 as dependency injection manager
+ - Hilt as dependency injection manager
  - SharedPreferences as local storage of application settings
  - Coroutines as substitution of deprecated AsyncTask
  - SonarCloud service as code quality manager
  - LeakCanary as memory leaks checking tool
+ - Unit tests

 ## Measure fragment
  - get data for autoComplete predictions from third part APIs